john-light/sovryn/SIP-X.md

 ## A path to Sovrynty

-Currently there exist two major points of centralization in the Sovryn protocol:
+Currently there exist two major points of centralization in the Sovryn protocol that should be phased out:
 1. Contract upgradeability
 2. The Guardian veto